Custard Baklava

 • 1 ¾ cups whole milk

-• pure vanilla extract is optional
+• pure vanilla extract, optional

 • baked mini phyllo cups